-- Other buildings fair value.
-Where there is no market based evidence of fair value because of the specialised nature of the asset and the asset is rarely sold, depreciated replacement cost is used as an estimate of fair value; and - Plant and equipment and other non -property assets - fair value.
-Where assets in this class have either short useful lives or low values (or both), depreciated historical cost is considered to be a proxy for fair value where the useful life is a realistic reflection of the life of the asset and the depreciation method provides a realistic reflection of the consumption of the asset class.
+• Other buildings - current value.
+Where there is no market based evidence of current value because of the specialised nature of the asset and the asset is rarely sold, depreciated replacement cost is used as an estimate of current value; and

+Plant and equipment and other non -property assets - current value.
+Where assets in this class have either short useful lives or low values (or both), depreciated historical cost is considered to be a proxy for current value where the useful life is a realistic reflection of the life of the asset and the depreciation method provides a realistic reflection of the consumption of the asset class.

-Assets included in the Balance Sheet at fair value are re-valued regularly to ensure their carrying amount is not materially different from the fair value at the year end, as a minimum every 5 years.
+Assets included in the Balance Sheet at current value are re-valued regularly to ensure their carrying amount is not materially different from the current value at the year end, as a minimum every 5 years.